waiting-for-dev/web_pipe/docs/recipes/using_all_restful_methods.md

 # Using all RESTful methods

-As you probably know, a lot of browsers don't support some RESTful methods like `PATCH` or `PUT`.
+As you probably know, most browsers don't support some RESTful methods like `PATCH` or `PUT`.
 [Rack's `MethodOverride` middleware](https://github.com/rack/rack/blob/master/lib/rack/method_override.rb) provides a workaround for this limitation, allowing to override